Fuzion Frenzy 2: Development

 Originally, Fuzion Frenzy 2 was rumored to be in development for a June 2004 release by the original game's developer, Blitz Games.
 An E3 showing was also rumored, but it never surfaced.
 Two years passed, and then, on 27 July 2006, Microsoft Game Studios released a press release stating that Fuzion Frenzy 2 was being developed by Hudson Soft.
 While the original press release advertised a holiday 2006 launch date, the game was finally released on 30 January 2007.

 Prior to release, a demo was released on the Xbox Live Marketplace on 22 September 2006, containing three of the mini-games (Conveyor Belt Chaos, Sumo Paint, and Ice Treasure Hunt).
 The demo supports up to four players.

 Reception

-Fuzion Frenzy 2 received "generally unfavorable" reviews according to review aggregator Metacritic.
+Fuzion Frenzy 2 received "generally unfavorable" reviews according to review aggregator platform Metacritic.
 In Japan, Famitsu gave it a score of one four and three fives, for a total of 19 out of 40.